raspberrypilearning/321-make-mentor-guide/en/step_2.md

 Each 321 Make! path is made up of three different types of project in a 3-2-1 structure:

-+ **3 Explore** projects to introduce creators to a set of skills, and provide step-by-step instructions to help them develop initial confidence.
++ **Three Explore** projects to introduce creators to a set of skills and provide step-by-step instructions to help them develop initial confidence
-+ **2 Design** projects to allow creators to practise the skills they learned in the previous Explore projects, and to express themselves creatively whilst growing independence.
++ **Two Design** projects to allow creators to practise the skills they learned in the previous Explore projects, and to express themselves creatively while they grow in independence
-+ **1 Invent** project where creators meet a project brief for a particular audience using their skills.
++ **One Invent** project where creators use their skills to meet a project brief for a particular audience

 We also provide resources for independent creators to **Make** projects from their own ideas using the skills they have acquired.